Tata2222/flex-form/README.md

 # flex-form
 ## The task:
 Create HTML page with form.
-On form submit send form data to `https://mate-academy-form-lesson.herokuapp.com/create-application`
 ![screenshot](./references/form-example.png)

 - Every field should have name attribute